arduino-libraries/ArduinoBLE/docs/api.md

 **uuid**: uuid (as a **String**)

 #### Returns
-BLEDescriptor that represents a characteristics BLE descriptor
+BLEDescriptor that represents a characteristics Bluetooth® Low Energy descriptor

 #### Example